podipo/skella/README.md

 ## Note: We are still setting this up so it's interesting but not yet useful.

-NPM installs our front end development tools.
+NPM installs our front end development tools like LESS and mustache templates.

-Bower installs the front end libraries like Bootstrap and jQuery.
+Bower installs the front end libraries like Bootstrap and Backbone.

 Grunt ties it all together.